 Kwoya Fagin Maples is a writer from Charleston, S.C.
 She holds an MFA in Creative Writing from the University of Alabama and is a Cave Canem Fellow and a current Alabama State Council on the Arts Literary Fellow.
 She is the author of Mend (University Press of Kentucky, 2018), which was named a 2019 Finalist for the Hurston/Wright Legacy Award for Poetry.
 Mend was also finalist for AWP’s Donald Hall Prize for Poetry.
-In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010) her work is published in several journals and anthologies including Blackbird Literary Journal, Obsidian, Berkeley Poetry Review, The African-American Review, Pluck!, and Cave Canem Anthology XIII.
+In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010) her work is published in several journals and anthologies including Blackbird Literary Journal, Obsidian, Berkeley Poetry Review, The African-American Review, Pluck!, Tin House Review Online and Cave Canem Anthology XIII.
 Her most recent poetry collection, Mend, was finalist for AWP’s Donald Hall Prize for Poetry.
 Mend tells the story of the birth of obstetrics and gynecology in America and the role black enslaved women played in that process.
 This work received a grant from the Rockefeller Brothers Foundation and has been nominated for the Hurston/Wright Legacy Award for poetry.

 Maples teaches Creative Writing at the Alabama School of Fine Arts and directs a three-dimensional poetry exhibit which features poetry and visual art including original paintings, photography, installations and film.

 Learn more about 3D Poetry in an interview for See Jane Write.